 I remember hearing it from my English teacher.
 She was late to class, and as she stood in front of us, she started sobbing.
 It felt like a punch to my gut—she was always cheerful and caring, and to see her hurt like that without knowing him personally is something I’ll never forget.
 She told us that he died on the train tracks.
 I knew him.
 He was in my English class the previous year, and I remember him as a kind, funny, and happy person.
 He would always show up late to our morning class, like me.
-We had mutual friends but never really talked.
+We had many mutual friends but never really talked.
 That day felt unreal.
 People sobbed openly in the hallways and leaned on each other for support.
+Teachers told us we could take time to ourselves to process, but how could we even begin to process that someone so young and full of life had taken his own life?
 We wondered why—why he did it, and why he wasn’t the first or last.

 The suicide clusters in Palo Alto during my high school years took a huge toll on my community.
 Within a span of a few years, seven people took their own lives.
 The number of suicides we had in our affluent, suburban neighborhood was five times the national average.
 For weeks, people posted on social media–changing their profile pictures and posting their sorrow and support.
-Our pain was sensationalized in the national news (the most prominent being that Atlantic article), and we became “that town.”
+Our pain was sensationalized in the national news, and we became “the suicide town.”

 At the time, I felt that the actions taken by the administration didn’t necessarily help.
-Although though they had the best intentions and took steps to make things better, I felt like they were quick to blame and quick to try to find easy answers.
+Although they had good intentions and tried taking steps to make things better, I felt like they were quick to blame and find easy answers instead of trying to understand our perspectives.
 I remember having to jump through more hoops to take the classes I wanted.
 I remember them banning zero period on account of the stress it induced, even when students were clearly saying that banning it would induce more stress.
-I remember students not feeling heard, and some of my brave peers standing up for themselves and the students.
+I remember students not feeling heard, and some of my brave peers standing up for themselves and the other students.
 While this was happening, I circled like a satellite in orbit, not quite sure what to do or how to help.
 I remember withdrawing, becoming even more introverted, and feeling like a stranger looking in.

-The contradictions and failures of the place I love is something I still grapple with.
+The contradictions and failures of the place I love are something I still grapple with.
 I grew up with such genuine, good-hearted, and creative people.
 My peers inspired me with their passion and ambition.
-Many teachers truly cared and our resources were truly unparalleled.
-But the academic pressure–tying numbers to your self-worth, the achievements of your peers, the expectations from parents, the judgement from teachers themselves–was engrained into our culture.
+Most teachers truly cared, and they taught well.
+Our resources were truly unparalleled, and our amenities included an Olympic-sized pool, outdoor track with fake grass, exercise equipment, machine shop, library, computer room, theater, auto shop, and photography darkroom.
+But the academic pressure–tying numbers to your self-worth, the achievements of your peers, the expectations from parents, the judgment from teachers themselves–was ingrained into our culture.
 It was normal to feel stressed, get little sleep, and push yourself.
 Somehow, being a kid became a walk on a tightrope, not a run in the wild as it should be.
 The system rewarded me and others with similar inclinations towards classes, structure, and STEM.
 Meanwhile, it crushed a lot of people who didn’t fit a certain mold.
 I saw it in the people closest to me–a pressure that wore them down and lowered their self-esteem.
 The school system (not just in my hometown, but across the country) picks people for certain characteristics without fostering individual potentials.
 And that is a huge shame.